Awaru

 Awaru (عورو; also spelled Uru) is a hamlet in northwestern Syria, administratively part of the al-Sawda municipality of the Tartus Governorate, located northeast of Tartus.
 Nearby localities include al-Sawda to the north, Khawabi to the east, Khirbet al-Faras to the southeast, Bimalkah to the south, Dweir al-Shaykh Saad to the southwest and Husayn al-Baher to the northwest.

-The inhabitants of the hamlet are Ismailis.
-Awaru was annexed to the al-Sawda municipality in 1971.
+The inhabitants of Awaru are Ismailis.
+The hamlet was annexed to the al-Sawda municipality in 1971.
 It is currently apportioned one seat in the municipality's council of 10 elected representatives.